HES-XPLAIN/hes-xplain.github.io/docs/documentation/installation-guide.md

 # Installation guide

-!!! warning
-    **This section is under construction and should not be considered as accurate yet.**

 ## Prerequisites

 Before starting the installation process, ensure to have `python v3.9` or newer (**`3.11`** is recommended) installed on your machine.
 Please refer to the [Python official website](https://www.python.org/downloads/) for further information concerning the installation process.